Meet the Team

 Sarah DeWolfe

-Sarah DeWolfe is an Education Program Specialist of the Penn State Sokolov-Miller Family Financial & Life Skills Center.
+Sarah DeWolfe is Assistant Director of Financial Coaching at the Penn State Sokolov-Miller Family Financial & Life Skills Center.
 She grew up in the Chicago suburbs and holds a Bachelor of Science in Zoology and a Master’s in Social Work from Southern Illinois University Carbondale.
-Sarah liaises with the Commonwealth campuses to promote the Center's programs and services across the University; meets with students one on one to coach them in their financial journeys; and oversees the Financial and Life Skills Mentoring Program.
-Sarah is dedicated to helping Penn State students understand that financial literacy, while an integral part of well-being and success, is a lifelong adventure which requires acquiring knowledge and skills that will inform positive financial behaviors.
+Sarah meets with undergraduate & graduate students across Penn State one on one to coach them in their financial journeys.
+She also meets with faculty and staff regarding their eligibility for the Public Service Loan Forgiveness Program, as well as with recently graduated alumni to support them in their financial goals.
+Sarah is dedicated to helping Penn State students understand that financial literacy, while an integral part of well-being and success, is a lifelong adventure which requires acquiring knowledge and skills over time that will inform positive financial behaviors.
 With this in mind, she approaches financial coaching sessions from the viewpoint that personal finance is inherently holistic in nature.
+As a first generation college student herself, Sarah is particularly excited to help first gen students navigate college systems, create goals & make financial decisions, and understand future planning.

 Money Question for Sarah: What's something you spent/spend a lot of money on?

 "FOOD!
 And not grocery food.
-I LOVE eating out: fast food, sit-down restaurants, movie-theater hotdogs, baseball-stadium hotdogs, Sam's Club hotdogs...I digress.
+I LOVE eating out: fast food, sit-down restaurants, movie theater hotdogs, baseball stadium hotdogs, Sam's Club hotdogs...I digress.
 I don't mind cooking, but it takes time and often feels like the 7 minutes I spend eating what took me over an hour to cook isn't worth it.
-I grew up poor, so when I was in college, I'd spend $3 here, $5 there on fast food because it was cheap, and I only had like $10 in my account at all times.
+I grew up poor, so when I was in college, I'd spend $3 here, $5 there on fast food because it was cheap, and I only had about $10 in my account at all times.
 The first time I sat down to budget, I found out I was spending over $400 a month on my "cheap" food!
-So I got in the habit of giving myself eat-out money in my budget that I can track so I actually KNOW how much I'm spending, which is usually the same amount or more than I give myself for groceries.
+So I got in the habit of giving myself eating-out money in my budget that I can track so I actually KNOW how much I'm spending, which is usually the same amount or more than I give myself for groceries.
 And that's ok."

 Money Question for Sarah: Love or Money?